isprojects/mstform/README.md

 - It knows about raw input (the value you type) and the converted input (the value you want).
-You may type a string but want a number, for instance.
+You may type a string but want a number, for instance. mstform converts this automatically.
-- It normalizes input components so it can generate the right props for it -- whether it be a input type string, type checked or a custom component that works in terms of objects - mstform has you covered.
+- It can drive any React controlled component.
+It normalizes input components so it can generate the right props for it -- whether it be a input type string, type checked or a custom component that works in terms of objects - mstform has you covered.
-- Integrates deeply with a mobx-state-tree model.
+- Integrates deeply with a mobx-state-tree (MST) model.
 You give it a model instance and it renders its contents.
 When you are ready to submit the form, you have a mobx-state-tree model again.
 You can modify the mobx-state-tree instance in code as well and the form is automatically updated.
+- Thanks to MST it's easy to convert form contents to JSON and back again.
 - It knows about types.
 If you use vscode for instance, your editor tells you if you do something wrong.
 This works even in plain Javascript if you enable `ts-check`.

 ## Philosophy

-I've been writing form libraries since 1999.
-Back then forms were rendered and handled entirely on the server.
-In 2011, before React, I built my first client-side form library.
-I've used quite a few different React-based form libraries and rolled also quite a bit of form handling code of my own.

-I've learned that form libraries are tricky.
+Form libraries are tricky.

 Web forms are an integral part of most web applications.
 This means that you need a lot of flexibility: you want to be able to mix form content with non-form content, use whichever React components you like for input (from plain HTML `<input>` to fancy UI component libraries), and style it the way you want.

 Web forms are also everywhere.
 That's why we'd like to automate as much as possible and write as little form-specific code as possible.

 But those two desires are in conflict with each other.
-It's tempting for instance to start auto-generating forms, but this only works for simple use cases.
+It's tempting to start auto-generating forms.
+It makes writing forms really easy.
+Unfortunately many forms need special behavior, and it's difficult to capture this in an auto-generating form library.

 This way a form library that automates too much can be in the way when you want to customize it to fit your application's requirements exactly.
 On the other hand if your form library that doesn't do enough means you end up writing a lot of custom code.

 mstform balances simple usage with flexibility.
 It doesn't provide any React widgets, or in fact any React components at all.
 It doesn't auto-generate forms either.
 You write your own React components that render the form, and mstform automates the management of values and errors.
 It aims to make the form code that you do write look as straightforward as possible.

+mstform is also built on a very powerful state management library: mobx-state-tree (MST).
+Both the library and the application programmer can use its features to make form construction more easy.
+As one example, MST makes it trivial to serialize form contents to JSON and restore it again.

 ## A Simple Example